Country Living in a Cariboo Valley

 However, you are most likely going to find unsexed chicks in breeds where it is difficult to determine the gender.
 The process of doing so requires additional personnel.

 These are experts at sexing chickens – usually through a difficult technique called vent sexing.
-This means that the hatchery spends more money paying these experts for their time sexing baby chicks.
+This means that the hatchery spends more money paying these experts for their accuracy sexing baby chicks.

 In this case, the hatchery is more likely to offer the option of buying straight run or unsexed chickens.
 They save money – and so do you.